durrantlab/autogrow4/tutorial/tutorial.md

 ### Pre-Installed Dependencies:
     AutoGrow 4.0.0 comes with several dependencies which are preinstalled, requiring no additional effort by the user.
     These softwares are licensed to be freely redistributed and should run without problems.
-    Maintaining AutoGrow is work and we will do our best to keep AutoGrow current as these dependencies advance, but we appreciate any messages on how to keep it current.
+    Maintaining AutoGrow4 is work and we will do our best to keep AutoGrow4 current as these dependencies advance, but we appreciate any messages on how to keep it current.
 If a dependency updates please feel free to contact us and we will do our best to make our code future-compatible.

 #### Preinstalled software: